SMART Permission Tickets

 Presentation Model

 The Data Holder SHALL NOT rely on any cross-party-stable client identifier inside the Permission Ticket itself.
-Client identity is established by the outer client_assertion (iss/sub).
+Client identity is established by the client_assertion (iss/sub).
 The ticket's sub claim is issuer-local and opaque — it identifies the authorization grant, not the client.

 Artifact: Ticket Structure